sho373/my-favorite-things/README.md

 ### "Making your own Top 10 lists"

-This application was built using create-react-app as a base, and the technologies used were React (Custom Hooks, Context), Firebase & Material UI.
+This application was built using create-react-app as a base, and the technologies used were React (Custom Hooks, Context), Firebase (Autentication, Cloud Firestore, Hosting) & Material UI.

 ## Demo